 I agree with attorney Garrett, however, one of the items in the Small Estate Affidavit is a statement that the assets on hand, other than the homestead and exempt property, exceed the debts owed, other than debts secured by homestead or exempt property (mortgages, car notes, etc.).

 I've lived here for two years.
 Taking care my my grandpa while he's been sick.
 He's been on hospice for almost six months.
 I've heard around the family a few of my aunts want to sue me for back rent.
-He told me not to worry about rent or any bills as long as I take care of him and his house.
-Could...
+He told me not to worry about rent or any bills as long as I take care of him...
 Read more »

 Generally speaking, the answers to your questions are no: